-The RBC stood up a new Subcommittee in 2020 for Young Professionals, with a Chair and Vice Chair.
-The RBC YP Subcommittee mission is to facilitate the exchange of ideas & knowledge in a multi-generational space by engaging students and young professionals to promote effective collaboration, develop original technical content, and network across WEF's other YP committees The Subcommittee has developed 2022/2023 objectives in alignment with RBC goals:
+The RBC stood up a new Focus Group in 2020 for Young Professionals, with a Chair and Vice Chair.
+The RBC YP Focus Group mission is to facilitate the exchange of ideas & knowledge in a multi-generational space by engaging students and young professionals to promote effective collaboration, develop original technical content, and network across WEF's other YP communities.
+The Focus Group has developed 2022/2023 objectives in alignment with RBC goals:

-- YP Happy Hour and other events at Residuals and Biosolids Conference (RBC) - WhatsApp group for YP Subcommittee for event and conference coordination and gathering - Teams Channel for YP Subcommittee for enhanced committee communications and collaboration - Monthly Meeting Technical Presentation for continuing technical education in biosolids - YP liaison for other RBC subcommittees for increased informational exchange of RBC initiatives - Provide a minimum of two mentorship opportunities per year for knowledge exchange

-• Perform two YP engagement drives per year to increase YP engagement in the RBC and to raise awareness in students of the field of biosolids
+- YP Happy Hour and other events at Residuals and Biosolids Conference (RBC) - WhatsApp group for YP Focus Group for event and conference coordination and gathering - Teams Channel for YP Focus Group for enhanced community communications and collaboration - · Monthly Meeting Technical Presentation for continuing technical education in biosolids - YP liaison for other RBC focus groups for increased informational exchange of RBC initiatives - Provide a minimum of two mentorship opportunities per year for knowledge exchange - Perform two YP engagement drives per year to increase YP engagement in the RBC and to raise awareness in students of the field of biosolids